srazmjo/Workshop1/project2.md

 This plot does a linear model estimation of night time lights based on where the population is distributed.
 ![](project2_part1_ntl&pop19.png)

 This plot shows how density changes based on where night time lights all over Gabon's subdivisions.
+This Residual model with regression line represents the correlation of night time lights, urban cover, and bare cover with Gabon’s population distribution.

 ![](project2_part1_ntl.png)

 ![](project2_part1_all_together.png)

+This plot highlights all the outliers including Komo-Mondah that is a striking outlier that is separated from the rest of the regression model and data.
 ![](Error_with_text.png)

 ## Part 2: Modeling & Predicting Spatial Values